 Therefore, you need to create an operations manual for each of your processes.
 Work with your employees to develop this manual by getting everyone to detail exactly what they do.
 Potential buyers will be impressed with a company that’s ready to go as soon as the change of ownership happens, and your purchase price potential will be greater.
 As a bonus, if your employees are trained to do what you do, your business will carry on just fine, even if you have to be out for an extended period or if an employee leaves your company.

 If you have neglected cleaning and organizing your facility, it’s time to get it in order.
 Go over everything, from machinery to inventory to paperwork.
 Get rid of anything you do not need and clean up everything else.
-Paperwork should be organized, and the distribution warehouse floor should be clean.
-Depending on what products you wholesale and distribute, it may not be possible to get everything perfectly orderly, but make your best attempt (or hire someone to).
+Paperwork should be organized, and the office should be clean.
+Depending on what niche you focus on, it may not be possible to get everything perfectly orderly, but make your best attempt (or hire someone to).

 If your California business in the professional services industry isn’t following local and federal laws, most buyers will turn away immediately.
 Read up on the laws and go through every step of your process to ensure you are in compliance.
 Also, make sure that all relevant employees understand the law.